msank00/msank00.github.io/_posts/2019-07-28-blog_101_Typical_ML_QA1.md

 ## **Explain PCA?
 Tell me the mathematical steps to implement PCA?**
 + In PCA, we are interested to find the directions (components) that maximize the variance in our dataset)
-  + maximizes the variance
++ PCA can be seen as:
+  + Learning the projection direction that captures `maximum variance` in data.
-  + minimizes the reconstruction error
+  + Learning the projection direction that results in `smallest reconstruction error`
+  + Changing the basis in which the data is represented and transforming the features such that new features become `de-correlated` (Orthogonal Principal Component)
 + Let’s assume that our goal is to reduce the dimensions of a d-dimensional dataset by projecting it onto a `k`-dimensional subspace (where `k<d`).
 So, how do we know what size we should choose for `k`, and how do we know if we